 Kelly Hunt, M.D.

-The Department of Breast Surgical Oncology at MD Anderson specializes in the surgical treatment of benign and malignant breast disease.
+The Breast Surgical Oncology department at MD Anderson specializes in the surgical treatment of benign and malignant breast disease.
 Doctors and staff in the department collaborate closely with colleagues in Breast Medical Oncology, Breast Pathology, Breast Radiation Oncology, Diagnostic Radiology, Genetics, Cancer Prevention and Screening, and Plastic and Reconstructive Surgery.

 “We have a unique, multi-team clinic in the Breast Center.
 Instead of seeing a medical oncologist one day, radiation oncologist the next day and surgeon the day after that, a patient meets the entire care team on the same day to develop a personalized treatment plan,” says Kelly Hunt, M.D., Chair of Breast Surgical Oncology.

 “This approach shortens the time it takes to get a patient’s care plan in place and started by almost 30 percent,” Hunt says.
 It also helps identify patients for clinical trials or research studies that test new treatments.
 The multi-team clinic has a 64% greater rate of clinical trial participation than standard clinical practices where patients see multiple doctors on different days.

 One of the key innovations the breast cancer program utilizes is sentinel lymph node surgery.
 This is a less radical procedure that aims to remove the first few nodes that accept lymphatic drainage from the primary breast tumor.
 Sentinel node surgery provides accurate staging and focuses on the nodes most likely to contain metastic disease from the primary tumor.
 This limits the surgery to what needs to be removed and leaves other healthy nodes intact.